 From time to time, we may become involved in various legal proceedings relating to matters incidental to the ordinary course of our business, including employment, commercial, product liability, class action, whistleblower and other litigation and claims, and governmental and other regulatory investigations and proceedings.
 For example, development, marketing, sale, and performance of laboratory testing services expose us to the risk of litigation, including professional negligence or product liability claims, were someone to allege that our tests failed to perform as designed.
-We may also be subject to liability for errors in the test results we provide to pathologists and oncologists or for a misunderstanding of, or inappropriate reliance upon, the information we provide.
+We may also be subject to liability for errors in the test results we provide to pathologists and oncologists related to a misunderstanding of, or inappropriate reliance upon, the information we provide.
+Additionally, failure in our quality control procedures or the quality control procedures of our suppliers may result in, among other things, loss of sales and market acceptance of our tests, injury to our reputation and fines imposed by governmental agencies.
 Such matters and other litigation against us can be time-consuming, divert management's attention and resources, cause us to incur significant expenses or liability and/or require us to change our business practices.
 In addition, damages assessed in connection with, and the costs of defending, any legal action could be substantial.
 Because of the potential risks, expenses, and uncertainties of litigation, we may, from time to time, settle disputes, even where we believe that we have meritorious claims or defenses.
 We also may be faced with litigation claims that exceed our insurance coverage or are not covered under any of our insurance policies.
-In addition, litigation could have a material adverse effect on our business if it impacts our existing and potential customer relationships, creates adverse public relations, diverts management resources from the operation of the business, or hampers our ability to otherwise conduct our business.
+In addition, litigation could have a material adverse effect on our business if it impacts our existing and potential client relationships, creates adverse public relations, diverts management resources from the operation of the business, or hampers our ability to otherwise conduct our business.
 Because litigation is inherently unpredictable, we cannot assure you that the results of any of these actions will not have a material adverse effect on our business, results of operations and financial condition.